MicrosoftDocs/cloud-adoption-framework/docs/migrate/assess/index.md

 # Assess workloads and validate assumptions before migration

 Many of your existing workloads are ideal candidates for cloud migration.
 Not every asset, though, is compatible with cloud platforms and not all workloads can benefit from hosting in the cloud.
-[Digital estate planning](../../../digital-estate/index.md) allows you to generate an overall [migration backlog](../prerequisites/technical-complexity.md#migration-backlog) of potential workloads to migrate.
+[Digital estate planning](../../digital-estate/index.md) allows you to generate an overall [migration backlog](../prerequisites/migration-backlog-review.md) of potential workloads to migrate.
 However, this planning effort is high level.
 It relies on assumptions made by the cloud strategy team and doesn't dig deeply into technical considerations.

 As a result, before migrating a workload to the cloud it's critical to assess the individual assets associated with that workload for their migration suitability.
 Your cloud adoption team should evaluate technical compatibility, required architecture, performance/sizing expectations, and dependencies.
 Use this information to ensure the migrated workload can be deployed to the cloud effectively.

 The *assess* process is the first of four incremental activities that occur within an iteration.
-As discussed in the [technical complexity and change management article](../prerequisites/technical-complexity.md), a decision should be made in advance to determine how you should run this phase.
+A decision should be made in advance to determine how you should run this phase.
 In particular, will the cloud adoption team complete assessments during the same sprint as the actual migration effort?
 Or, will a wave or factory model be used to complete assessments in a separate iteration?
 If the answer to these questions can't be answered by every member of the team, revisit the [Prerequisites for migration](../prerequisites/index.md) article.

 ## Goals